Ravnur-Inc/ams-api-replacement-demo-app/docs/drm-user-guide.md

 RMS support two additional token claims:
 1. "urn:microsoft:azure:mediaservices:maxuses" : "[uses_count]" - this calim allows you to restrict token usage count.
 When using this feature, requests with tokens whose expiry time is more than one hour away from the time the request is received are rejected with an unauthorized response.
 2. "urn:microsoft:azure:mediaservices:contentkeyidentifier" : "[streaming_locator_id]" - restrict token to be used only with specified streaming locator.
+If you want to use this claim you also need to add it to appropriate Content Key Policy with empty value.